 Easy Almond Cookies

-These deliciously addictive cookies come together in just 3 ingredients.
-Just make sure not to overcook them, they will be very pale and shouldn’t brown.
+These deliciously addictive cookies come together with just 3 ingredients.
+Make sure not to overcook them — they will be very pale and shouldn’t brown.

 Calories